 When players enter into a virtual world, they are given a chance to let go of any real-life worries temporarily.
 Immersive and complex video games allow gamers to live out the fantasy they want.
 Such is therapeutic as it gives a person a chance to break away from the stress and anxiety of daily life.

 5. Develops Social Skills

-A lot of people would argue that video games result in isolation or lack of social skills.
+A lot of people would argue that video games result in isolation or a lack of social skills.
 However, that is not true at all.
-A study conducted involving over 700 games of massive multiplayer online games (MMOs) found out that MMO engagement has a strong correlation to a sense of social identity.
+A study conducted involving over 700 games of massive multiplayer online games (MMOs) found that MMO engagement has a strong correlation to a sense of social identity.

 Individuals with a high sense of social identity tend to have higher self-esteem, less loneliness, and more social competence.
 Having common interests leads players to build actual friendships and relationships.
 Interactive online games allow you to expand your social network as you get the chance to come across individuals from all parts of the world.